vasilakisfil/Introspected-REST/README.md

-_It should be noted that JSON Home it's one of the few specifications along with [RFC 7807 (Problem Details for HTTP APIs)](https://tools.ietf.org/html/rfc7807) and possibly [Linksets](https://tools.ietf.org/html/draft-wilde-linkset-link-rel-02) that slide away from Roy's REST model and acknowledge the distinction between browser-based clients that are drived by real humans, and non-browser, machine based-clients and suggests that the latter should be treated differently._
+_It should be noted that JSON Home it's one of the few specifications along with [RFC 7807 (Problem Details for HTTP APIs)](https://tools.ietf.org/html/rfc7807) and possibly [Linksets](https://tools.ietf.org/html/draft-wilde-linkset-link-rel-02) that because of their semantics and specifications, they slide away from Roy's REST model and acknowledge the distinction between browser-based clients that are drived by real humans, and non-browser, machine based-clients and suggests that the latter should be treated differently._